HTML

 <ins>

-The <ins> element element represents a range of text that has been inserted into a document, styling text as underlined by default.
+The <ins> HTML element represents a range of text that has been added to a document.

 Text and structure